veit/jupyter-tutorial/docs/productive/dvc/reproduce.rst

     $ ls data/
     data.xml	data.xml.dvc

-Anschließend könnt ihr die Ergebnisse einfach reproduzieren mit `dvc repro
+Then you can easily reproduce the results with `dvc repro
 <https://dvc.org/doc/command-reference/repro>`_:

 .. code-block:: console